-Parents, students and community members are invited to chat about Dearborn Public Schools with Superintendent Dr. Glenn Maleyko at any of a series of upcoming events, with the first one on Dec.
-13.
+Parents, students and community members are invited to chat about Dearborn Public Schools with Superintendent Glenn Maleyko at any of a series of upcoming events starting Nov.
+16.

-In addition to Dr. Maleyko, several executive directors will also be holding their own similar events.
-At each of the events, a handful of district administrators will attend to be able to help answer questions on a variety of topics.
+The informal events are called Chatting with the Superintendent, and they provide a way for the public to hear updates and ask questions about what is happening in the district.
+In addition to Dr. Maleyko, several executive directors in the district will also hold similar events.
+At each of the events, a team of administrators will be available to help answer questions on a variety of topics.

 The meetings are open to all community members, district staff, students and parents.
 Parents are welcome to attend any of the Chatting events, even if their child attends a different school.